evgeny-danilov/RubimC/README.md

 2. Support most of ruby operators: arithmetic, unary, comparison, binary, logical (operator 'not' is sometimes bug, use brackets)
 3. Support conditions if/unless (with return values) and it modify version
 4. Support loops while/until and it modify version (except redo/retry instruction)
+5. Support external libraries
-5. Realize example library for AVR AtTiny13 MCU with DigitalIO and ADC support
+6. Realize example library for AVR AtTiny13 MCU with DigitalIO and ADC support

 ### Example for AVR microcontroller:
 Ruby program (*"FirstController.rb"*):